Abhaycl/RoboND-DeepLearning-1P4/README.md

 This was the most laborious part of this project.
 My strategy was to first start with arbitrary values and then later tweak them one-by-one hoping to get to a passing score.

-The Hyperparameters use in this project is:
+For the tuning of parameter values, for each of them I chose a small value and a big value comparing them to see an average term that would satisfy the expectations.
+The final Hyperparameters use in this project is:

 ```python
 learning_rate = 0.001